CREATE AN ENGAGING CLASSROOM WITH OUR INTERACTIVE IMPERIALISM MAP ACTIVITY

 Market Size (28)

-The competition is between the countries to increase their income per capita.
+In this Imperialism Game, the competition is between the countries to increase their income per capita.
 That means that the smaller countries can have a big advantage.
-The Online Simulator ranks the countries after every turn so students can see what place they are in.
+The Online Imperialism Simulator ranks the countries after every turn so students can see what place they are in.

 The competition increases student interest and engagement as they compete with other students in the classroom.
 At the end of 5 rounds, the country with the largest per capita income is the winner!